MMM-CalendarExt2/MMM-CalendarExt2/Configuration.md

 ![Concept](/eouia/MMM-CalendarExt2/blob/master/screenshot/scene-view-calendar.png)
 - You should have at least ONE Scene for display your events.
 - Each Scene could have at least ONE View.
 You can assume each scene as a profile or page.
 - Each View decide how to show events.
 It can could have at least ONE calendar or more.
-You can choose to show which calendar events, how to show and more.
+You can choose to show which calendar events and how to be displayed and more by configuration.
 - A Calendar is your .ics file or URL.
-You can filter events by configuration.
+You can manipulate events by configuration.
 - To point specific Scene/View/Calendar, It could have `name`. and almost everything will be configurable.

 > In below guides, all fields except **REQUIRED** could be omitted.
 When omitted, `default value` will be used.